 For one thing, if your site is based in the United States, then any top-level domain linking to your site that’s from a foreign TLD will be suspicious in Google’s eyes.

-To check for foreign domain TLDs in your Backlinks module, find the “TLD/IP” column and note the flag next to the TLD:
+To check for foreign domain TLDs in the Your Links module, find the “TLD/IP” column and note the flag next to the TLD: